Meet the LMIC Staff

-Meet the LMIC Staff

 Emna Braham joins LMIC as an Economist to assess the current state of labour market information in Canada and conduct forward-looking research in collaboration with stakeholders.
-Prior to joining LMIC, Ms. Braham was a manager at CIDE, a consulting firm supporting governments and international agencies in the field of economic development, education and workforce development.
+Prior to joining LMIC, Emna was a manager at CIDE, a consulting firm supporting governments and international agencies in the field of economic development, education and workforce development.
 In her role at CIDE, she planned, designed and carried out a number of research projects related to labour market issues including developing several skills forecasting models and supporting the implementation of labour market observatories.
 She has supported collaboration among government partners, associations and employer groups in the field of labour market information collection, analysis and dissemination.

-As an Economist with LMIC, Bolanle Alake-Apata contributes to the planning, designing and execution of research projects in several complex areas related labour market issues.
-She brings experience conducting quantitative and qualitative research from her previous research and analytic roles with Startup Canada and iPolitics.
-Ms. Alake-Apata is a Board member with the Ottawa Economics Association and actively participates in its events and manages its social media presence.
+As an Economist with LMIC, Bolanle Alake-Apata contributes to the planning, designing and execution of research projects in several complex areas related to labour market issues.
+She brings experience conducting quantitative and qualitative research from her previous research and analytic roles with Startup Canada and McMaster University.
+Bolanle is a board executive of the Ottawa Economics Association and actively participates in promoting its events and managing its social media presence.

 As an economist with LMIC, Anthony Mantione contributes to advancing LMIC’s mandate through the application of computational techniques to data analysis.
-Leveraging his previous experience working in health care and education, Mr. Mantione conducts research into a variety of labour related issues that facilitate evidence-based decision-making.
-Mr. Mantione’s prior research projects include an investigation of the relationship between cultural connectedness and personal income for Métis people in Canada, and an exploration into how the health status of Indigenous people in Canada might be affected by use of the internet to conduct health information searches.
-Mr. Mantione is also a member of the Canadian Economic Association.
+Leveraging his previous experience working in health care and education, Anthony conducts research into a variety of labour related issues that facilitate evidence-based decision-making.
+Anthony ’s prior research projects include an investigation of the relationship between cultural connectedness and personal income for Métis people in Canada, and an exploration into how the health status of Indigenous people in Canada might be affected by use of the internet to conduct health information searches.
+Anthony is also a member of the Canadian Economic Association.